 Spread the word.
-Business brokers are trained to sell businesses.
+Business broker is trained to sell businesses.
 And that’s what they do!

 The TOP REASON to use a certified business broker to sell your business is that businesses offered through business brokers have a much higher listing-to-closing rate than those offered through realtors or listed directly by business owners.

 In general, business brokers successfully close between one out of four and one out of seven listings.
 Real estate agents close about one out of 20 business listings.
 For sale by owner (FSBO) businesses close at a lower rate.